ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

     1. The list of scenes are listed near the bottom of the page.
     1. When you are done, click one of the Save buttons at the bottom of the page
     1. After editing the slides, you can view the list of sections under the Sections link under Brain
-1. Run: `python create_tifs.py --animal DKXX --channel 1`
-    1. This will read the sections table in the database
-    1. Create tif files for channel 1
-    1. Repeat process for the other 2 channels when ready
 1. Run: `python create_preps.py --animal DKXX --channel 1 --resolution full --njobs 8`
     1. This will fill the directory of the full resolution files for channel 1
     1. Repeat process for the other 2 channels when ready